 The culture of Tuadem, though, is well worked-out, especially, no surprise, its religion and language.
 Yes, it has its own language.
 Iím proud to say that I was inventing languages long before reading Tolkien.
 When I was in 4th grade, I read The Return of Tarzan, which included an Ape-English dictionary.
 At first I thought that it was really a record of how apes spoke.
 When I realized that Burroughs had made it up, I was bowled over.
 The idea of making up a language had never occurred to me.
 When I encountered Esperanto in high school I was impressed with the idea of creating an entire language.
 I toyed with the idea of learning Esperanto, but decided to go for the even more useless goal of inventing my own language.
 This was followed by a second one when I was in college.

 Neither of these went beyond the language itself (although I did make up a phonetic alphabet that I still use sometimes for taking notes, especially on how words from other languages are pronounced).
-When I decided to write a fantasy book, I realized that I needed a fantasy world, which would require its own culture, which, as a good disciple of Tolkien, I decided needed its own language.
+When I decided to write a fantasy book, I realized that I needed a fantasy world, which would require its own culture, which of course needed its own language.
 So I invented one, using Indo-European roots and a non-Indo-European grammar.